Nicholas-Mercado/reading-notes/c401/class_01.md

 ## Pain and Suffering

 - This hit pretty close to home.
 A couple of key points I found in the article tha really spoke to me.
 "Don’t experience the pain in silence".
-I have the tendecy to bunker down and not ask for help when I can not figure something out.
+I have the tendency to bunker down and not ask for help when I can not figure something out.
 Sometimes thi scan spiral and become a real time suck.
 - The second thing that I really took to hear was "Find the common thread that makes the pain worthwhile, that puts the pain into perspective.
 You’re here because you chose to invest in a different life.
 A better life.".
 Keeping my eye on the prize even when I feel horrible really helps.

 <cite>Pain vs. Suffering, <https://codefellows.github.io/code-401-python-guide/curriculum/class-01/notes/pain_suffering> </cite>